gcewing/logisim-cad/README.md

 Prevents port dots from being displayed where two components connect directly without an intervening wire.

+### Splitter Attributes

+* Style

+*Angled* for the standard style with perpendicular branches, or *Curved* to render the branches as curving off from the spine.

 Improvements to the Appearance Editor
 -------------------------------------